aashujain1/To-Do-List/README.md

-A lightweight and user-friendly **to-do list** web app built with HTML, CSS, and JavaScript.
+A lightweight and user-friendly **To-Do List** web app built with HTML, CSS, and JavaScript.
 Easily add, edit, delete, and filter your tasks — with support for saving them in the browser using localStorage.

 🚀 Features
 ✅ Add tasks by clicking "Add" or pressing Enter